ijacobs12/doubleChorus/README.md

 The plugin itself is easy to use, and installs like any other VST or Component.

-(shoutout to Marc Wilhite, who doesn't know me but has a github project that helped me with getting started: https://github.com/marcwilhite/StereoChorus/blob/master/Source/CustomLookAndFeel.cpp)
+(shoutout to Marc Wilhite's Stereo Chorus project, which was a great resource when I was getting started: https://github.com/marcwilhite/StereoChorus/blob/master/Source/CustomLookAndFeel.cpp)